Seoul Glow tells the story of the Great Britain men’s hockey team who won gold at the 1988 Seoul Olympics.

 The story, written by Hockey Paper editor Rod Gilmour, also reveals how the team was led by the late Roger Self, the inspirational manager who gelled his players into Olympic title holders.

-While stocks last, purchase Seoul Glow for £9.99, including P&P, and signed by select 1988 players and the author.
+While stocks last, purchase Seoul Glow for £9.99, including P&P.

 Sports Journalist Association ‘Leaves a warm glow’